 The Louisiana pirate festival is so much fun.
 The mayor walks the plank, there is more food than you could ever eat, fireworks and live music!

 Mardi Gras in Lake Charles is a not to miss event!
 The entire city celebrates Mardi Gras and lines the streets for the Mardi Gras Parades!
 If you can make it to Lake Charles for Mardi Gras you will have the most amazing time!

 Lake Charles Mardi Gras Events

 Krewe of Barkus Parade - yes it is cute dogs on parade dressed up for Mardi Gras!

 Lake Charles has so many great festivals and events they have an amazing Lake Charles Events App to help you find out what is happening today or any day in Lake Charles!

 Flea Fest - don't worry it is a spring flea market, not sketchy little bugs

 Casinos in Lake Charles

 There are multiple casinos in Lake Charles that offer so much more than just gambling.
-The Golden Nugget has an 18-hole golf course, amazing spa, so much shopping and great restaurants.
+The Golden Nugget has an 18-hole golf course, an amazing spa, so much shopping, and great restaurants.
 The pool complex is amazing.
 You could easily lounge the day away in the pool with a great frosty beverage.